zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/install-guide/building.md

 # Getting PojavLauncher from source

-PojavLauncher is open-source, and whether it be that you wish to tet code changes or try out the newest features manually, you can!
+PojavLauncher is open-source, and whether it be that you wish to test code changes or try out the newest features manually, you can!

 ## Prerequesites
 We've recently overhauled our build system to use Makefiles rather than shell scripts, so regardless of the build OS, you're going to need `make`.